-For a current list of elective courses, visit the Course Schedule page.
+For a current list of electives visit the Course Schedule page on the SCS website.

 Students who do not wish to declare an official concentration (from those listed below) complete the required Core and Foundation Credits and 15 Elective Credits chosen from courses among any of the concentrations.